 Injuries from a burn are obviously painful, but serious burns present other complications beyond pain.
-Infections from burns can become quite serious, involving the whole body; in fact, up to 10,000 people, each year die from burn-related infection in the United States.
+Infections from burns can become quite serious, involving the whole body; in fact, up to 10,000 people each year die from burn-related infections in the United States.
 Lungs are often damaged during burn injuries, either as a direct result of the fire, by breathing in caustic chemicals, or even from inhaling smoke.
 For the victim, the road to recovery can be long and extremely grueling.
-Multiple surgeries including skin grafts and corrective cosmetic procedures and ongoing medical treatment and therapy lead to exorbitant medical bills that most victims don’t have within their budgets.
+Multiple surgeries, including skin grafts and corrective cosmetic procedures, and ongoing medical treatment and therapy, lead to exorbitant medical bills that most victims don’t have within their budgets.
 For this reason, filing a claim as soon as possible is a smart move to help set your finances back in order and let you focus on healing.

 Your burn injury claim seeks to recoup the losses you have related to your burn injury.
 This typically includes medical bills, future medical care costs, and lost wages.
 You may also seek out non-monetary compensation for psychological and emotional damage, such as pain and suffering.

-With time and appropriate treatment, many burn injuries heal and the victim return to life as normal.
+With time and appropriate treatment, many burn injuries heal, and the victim returns to life as normal.
 Others are left with lifelong scarring and disfigurement that is not correctable.
 And others still find themselves burdened with permanent impairments and disabilities that affect their lives in profound ways.
-If you are left with a disability as a result of your injury, you may be entitled to enhanced compensation, including damages for diminished capacity to earn a living, loss of consortium and community, and other awards.
+Suppose you are left with a disability as a result of your injury.
+In that case, you may be entitled to enhanced compensation, including damages for diminished capacity to earn a living, loss of consortium and community, and other awards.

 The hurdles on the road to recovery for burn accident victims are many, but the right Anaheim burn injury attorney in your corner can help lighten your load.
-Contact JML Law right away to set up a free consultation to discuss your particular case.
-Our attorney can help identify any potential litigants—whether that’s your employer, the manufacturer of a faulty product, or some other party—and determine your best course of action moving forward with your burn injury claim.
+Contact JML Law immediately to set up a free consultation to discuss your case.
+Our attorney can help identify potential litigants—whether that’s your employer, the manufacturer of a faulty product, or some other party—and determine your best course of action moving forward with your burn injury claim.